JorgeETorradoF/Turtlebot3-Random-Point-Based-Autonomous-Exploration/README.md

 ## Usage

-1. Connect to the turtlebot3 via ssh (the full guide for connecting to the turtlebot3 can be found in the section 3 Quick start guide of this robotis page: https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)
+1. Connect to the turtlebot3 via ssh (the full guide for configuring the bashrc files on turtlebot and pc and also connecting to the turtlebot3 can be found in the section 3 Quick start guide of this robotis page: https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)

 2. Launch the bring-up in the turtlebot3 console: